Thaddeus Ross (Marvel Cinematic Universe): Special effects and VFX

-Comparisons to Donald Trump
+Political comparisons

 Any resemblance to US Presidents living or dead is entirely coincidental.
 So far, we have not had a President who can transform into a Hulk [...]
 This is about one man trying to deal with his own history, with his own temperament, with his own circumstances.

 — —Harrison Ford on any coincidental resemblances to US Presidents.

 Some fans and critics compared President Ross to that of real-life American President Donald Trump.
 Reason writer Peter Suderman called Ross a "loose allegory" for Trump, opining that despite the film being shot before the 2024 United States presidential election where Trump won a non-consecutive second term, it was not hard to overlook any parallels.
 He felt the movie was a warning for the "perils of supercharged executive power" running amok.
 Writing for the same publication, writer Matthew Rosza opined that "Trump, at his worst, is easily the inferior of Marvel's Ross since his motivation for not accepting the election results was pure ego", and noted that while Ross gave up his power in the end, Trump "refused to do the right thing".
 David Fear, writing for Rolling Stone, joked that Ross is "still only the second-most destructive, rage-filled" President.

 The assassination attempt on President Ross by Isaiah Bradley was compared to the attempted assassination of Donald Trump by Thomas Matthew Crooks, which occurred two days after the Captain America: Brave New World trailer was released.
 Screen Rant writer Kevin Erdmann found the situation "bizarre" feeling that it was not "hard to draw parallels", but did add that it was not the first time a Captain America project referenced real life situations, remembering a pandemic-related subplot of The Falcon and the Winter Soldier (2021) being deleted due to the COVID-19 pandemic.
 Some compared Ross's international treaty to Trump's "America First" policies, which cancelled federal diversity programs and ultimately pulled the US out of "out of international treaties and threatened America's allies".
 Responding to this, Onah told AFP that "telling a story like this, there is always going to be things that touch on the world we live in", but noted that his priority was to make "a great escape for audiences to go have a good time".
 Additionally, Ross destroying the White House as the Red Hulk was linked with the January 6 United States Capitol attack, while Suderman also noted similarities between Samuel Sterns and his manipulation of Ross, to that of Elon Musk's relationship with Trump.

 In an Esquire interview, Anthony Mackie denounced the comparisons noting that he is "tired of all the political jousting", urging fans to "chill" and go watch the movie.
 Ford also commented on the comparisons, noting he "would not taint any movie with the reality of the world we're living in right now", adding he "prefers the reality of the Marvel universe to the morning's news".